-1. Introduction
+Introduction

 Maiden General Försäkrings, AB. ("Maiden GF" or the "Company"), corporation number 516406-1003, is licensed to underwrite direct and indirect insurance for Class 16 - other financial loss.
 Maiden GF is domiciled in Sweden however coverage is provided throughout Europe under the "Provision of Freedom of Services" where passports have been granted.
+Maiden GF has set up a UK branch, Maiden General Försäkrings AB, UK Branch, which is in the UK's Temporary Permissions Regime and has applied for regulatory approval from the PRA and FCA in the UK.

 Maiden GF is a subsidiary of Maiden Holdings, Ltd. ("Maiden" or the "Group").
 Maiden is a Bermuda headquartered holding company which is traded on the NASDAQ (MHLD).
+Effective March 16, 2020, Maiden Reinsurance, Ltd. completed its re-domestication to the State of Vermont in the U.S. The Vermont Department of Financial Regulation is the Group supervisor.